hazevt04/timer_blinking_leds/README.md

 Timer Blinking LEDs
 ===================================
 This causes two LEDs to blink on a Raspberry Pi 3 B while in Linux.
 (It is not bare metal).
+This uses GPIO's 23 and 17.
 One LED blinks every 65 ms while the other blinks five times every 3 seconds.

 Dependencies